About Alcohol Addiction

 CAT believes knowledge is power.
 Recognizing the signs of an alcohol disorder is a crucial step toward recovery.
 Take a moment to learn about substance abuse disorders and learn more about the treatments we offer.

 Dependency often refers to the physical and psychological disturbance one experiences when drug use is stopped.
 This is called withdrawal and often exhibits specific physical signs and symptoms.
 The withdrawal process, called detoxification, may be uncomfortable and even dangerous.
 This is why it is important during the detoxification process to seek help from medical professionals who can properly assess and treat the various withdrawal symptoms.

 Addiction often refers to the continued use of alcohol despite negative consequences.
 Usually there are compulsions that contribute to this continued use.

 Addiction symptoms can include:

-- Continuing to use alcohol despite having persistent problems with other important people
+- Continuing to use a drug despite having persistent problems with people in your life

 - Continuing to use alcohol despite knowing that it may create or complicate other physical or psychological problems

 - Continuing to use alcohol in physically hazardous situations